-- FreshBooks is highly regarded for its ease of use but does not have the same full-strength accounting capabilities as Xero or QBO (a fact which FreshBooks prides itself on).
+- FreshBooks is highly regarded for its ease of use and customer support, but the program does not have the same full-strength accounting capabilities as Xero or QBO (a fact which FreshBooks prides itself on).

-All in all, it’s a buyer’s market and the choices are dramatically better than they were just a few years ago.
-QuickBooks Enterprise and Sage 50 are still considered stronger platforms for manufacturers and businesses with complex inventory because they've been around for years and have had plenty of time to master those difficult functions.
+All in all, it’s a buyer’s market for accounting software and the choices are dramatically better than they were just a few years ago.
+QuickBooks Enterprise and Sage 50 are still considered to be the strongest platforms for manufacturers and businesses with complex inventory because they've been around for years and have had plenty of time to master those difficult functions.
 However, cloud-based systems like Xero, QBO, and FreshBooks are now easier to use, cheaper to deploy, and fully capable of handling the type of basic accounting functions that most small businesses need.
-Therefore, there’s a widespread feeling that the desktop era is over and, from here forward, the majority of businesses will want to handle their accounting in the cloud.
+Therefore, there’s a widespread feeling that the desktop era is coming to an end and from here forward, the majority of businesses will want to handle their accounting in the cloud.

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.